fbpx

 dredging the soaked tofu chunk in cornstarch

 Put half of the cornstarch into a flat bowl.
-We use only one-half of the cornstarch at a time because it tends to get messy and goopy with the liquid.
+We use only one-half of the cornstarch at a time because it tends to get messy and goopy with the liquid and you’ll want to throw it out after a few rounds of dredging and start with fresh cornstarch anyway.

 I work each piece at a time, rolling it in the cornstarch so that it is evenly covered.
 You can also toss to coat gently in a large ziplock bag in order to cover each piece with the cornstarch.
 Again though, only work one-half at a time.